-Now you can submit your resume directly to the Career Services department by uploading it to the HireAnIslander database.
-You are able to refer yourself to most on and off campus jobs.
+Apply for jobs on and off campus by uploading your resume to the HireAnIslander and then submit it to the jobs you select.
 If there are any jobs that you are unsure about be sure to call the office at 361-825-2628 or visit Career Services (UC 304).

 How to Apply for a Job On-Campus.

 - Login to HireAnIslander